Facilities and Services Available for Disabled Guests

 lost kingdom

-Lost Kingdom is a Dinosaur themed area featuring a nice number of rides all themed around… you guessed it, Dinosaurs!
+Lost Kingdom is a Dinosaur-themed area featuring a nice number of rides all themed around… you guessed it, Dinosaurs!
 This area had lots of animatronic dinosaurs as well as dinosaur meet and greets throughout the day.
-In Lost Kingdom there is also has a restaurant and shop.
+In Lost Kingdom there are also a restaurant and shop.

 Flight of the Pterosaur